p7g/c-bytecode-vm/README.md

 some_array[3]
 ```

-Accessing a index that is out of range will throw.
+Accessing an index that is out of range will throw.

 ### Struct